zelmi/set-game-ruby/README.md

 ## Testing

 In order to test the game in the "tests" section, delete the startGames function call at the bottom of lib/set.rb.
-Else, the game will run.
+Else, the game will run and tests won't.

 To test, run